shrutin0492/Library-Management-System-in-Java/README.md

 # Library-Management-System-in-Java
 Mini project completed as part of the OOPS with Java course in the 3rd year of my undergrad.

-# Library Management System in Java

-This is a simple Library Management System implemented in Java, incorporating object-oriented programming concepts.
-The system allows users to manage books, patrons, and transactions in a library.

 ## Project Structure

 - [Book.class](https://github.com/shrutin567/Library-Management-System-Java/blob/main/Book.java): Defines the `Book` class with properties and methods.